Real Estate Calculators

 Key questions answered

-Net yield includes recurring annual costs, so it gives a more realistic view of the property's operating performance.
+Net yield gives a more realistic view of return because it includes operating costs.

 Related tools